Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Origin & Popularity

 This dish didn’t come from ancient Chinese kitchens—it’s a product of Chinese-American cuisine.
-Orange Chicken became a signature dish for Panda Express and helped define how “American Chinese” food feels: familiar yet bold.
+Orange Chicken became a signature dish for Panda Express and helped define how “American Chinese” food feels: recognizable yet bold.
 Over time, it’s landed on menus across the U.S. because people love sweet, tangy fried chicken in sauce.

 Nutrition & Calorie Breakdown